danbev/learning-v8/README.md

     static Name* Cast(Value* obj)

-src/objects/string.h

 #### String
-A String extends Name and has a length and content.
+A String extends `Name` and has a length and content.
 The content can be made up of 1 or 2 byte characters.
 Looking at the declaration in include/v8.h we find the following:

     enum Encoding {